enegue99/ARFinalProject/README.md

 The 2 markers used for object tracking in this project can be found in the Markers folder in the root of this project.

 The majority of the code we wrote is in Controller.cs script which is a component of the Controller game object.
+(Located in Assets/Scripts/Controller.cs)
 Here are the main parts of the Controller.cs script:
 - Public functions to keep track of which markers are detected (hence which objects are being tracked) at a given time.
 - For each object, starting points of field lines are sampled throughout the surface of the sphere using Euler Angles.